Squeeze pouch caps can be great for including in educational and fun diy games for kids to play around the house. Here are two ways we used them!

 Activity 2.
 Pattern Play.

+This activity is another easy preschool color activity.
 The night before, I made a simple word document with filled in shape boxes all in the same colors as the caps we had.
 I made each line its own pattern and then printed it out.
 Before playing, I explained that each line had a pattern and that he could match the caps to the pattern to figure it out.

 Also, numbering each line might give a clearer view of when a pattern starts and ends.